Home Body Atlas Bones Zygomatic Bone

 os zygomaticum

-The zygomatic bone forms the prominence of the cheek and the lateral orbital wall, articulating with the frontal, temporal, maxillary, and sphenoid bones to form part of the zygomatic arch.
+The zygomatic bone (zygoma, cheekbone) forms the prominence of the cheek and part of the lateral orbital wall and floor.
+It articulates with the frontal, temporal, maxillary, and sphenoid bones, forming the zygomaticofrontal, zygomaticomaxillary, and zygomaticotemporal sutures.
+The temporal process of the zygoma forms the anterior portion of the zygomatic arch.

 Region: Head & Skull